 - Fee-based financial advisors: By contrast, these advisors earn revenue from a combination of client fees and commissions.
 They charge fees to you directly for managing your assets or providing financial planning, while also earning some commissions on the side.
 These commissions are usually in relation to securities or insurance sales.

 Commissions represent a potential conflict of interest.
 In short, they incentivize your advisor to recommend certain transactions and products.
 And you want to make sure your needs inform the advice you receive, meaning their potential commissions don’t factor into things.
 With this in mind, some experts recommend only using a fee-only advisor.

 A good way to keep the fees in perspective is to consider what you’re getting in return.
 Say you come across an advisor that’s fee-based.
 They charge both commissions and fees, with a high 3% management fee for their services.
 Now, if that advisor is able to help you realize a 12% or 15% net gain in your portfolio year over year, then that 3% fee may well be worth it.
-On the other hand, you might be more comfortable with a fee-only advisor if you it’s important to you that you’re receiving completely unbiased opinion.
+On the other hand, you might be more comfortable with a fee-only advisor if it’s important to you that you’re receiving a completely unbiased opinion.

 How to Compare Financial Advisor Costs

 If you’re looking for an advisor to work with, there are a few ways you can research their fees.
 The first is to check their Form ADV filing if they register as an investment advisor with the U.S. Securities and Exchange Commission.
 This form is a public disclosure that outlines how the advisor makes money and what fees they charge.
 It also has tons of information about their services, disclosures and more.